Daelso/coding_quiz/README.md

-# 03 JavaScript: Password Generator
+# 04 JavaScript: Coding Quiz

 ## Description:
 This homework was to create a short coding quiz that would store scores with initials.